 Myeloproliferative Disease Program (MPD)

-The MPD Program at Mount Sinai is the only comprehensive program in the Northeast for treatment of patients with myeloproliferative neoplasms, including:
+The MPD Program at Mount Sinai is a comprehensive program in the Northeast for treatment of patients with myeloproliferative neoplasms, including:

 - Polycythemia Vera

 - Acute leukemia arising from a MPN

 This program is under the direction of internationally renowned hematologist Ronald Hoffman, MD.

 The Myeloproliferative Disease (MPD) Program at Icahn School of Medicine is composed of a robust clinical trials arm and a large laboratory based arm.

 The clinical component offers a number of phase I/II/III experimental therapies for patients with Myelofibrosis, Polycythemia Vera, Essential Thrombocythemia, and Chronic Myeloid Leukemia.
 Dr. John Mascarenhas is primarily responsible for the conduct of the clinical trials.

 The central focus of the laboratory work of Drs.
 Hoffman, Vesna Najfeld, Anna Rita Migliaccio, Min Lu, Xiaoli Wang, Pratima Chaurasia, and Camelia Iancu-Rubin centers on defining the molecular underpinnings of these neoplasms and identifying and testing novel agents in preclinical studies that will one day be used in early phase clinical trials.